-- discuss and explain design and construction processes, and - · show all rider safety equipment, including each person's gloves, helmets and glasses.
+- discuss and explain design and construction processes, and - show all safety equipment, including each person's gloves, helmets, knee pads, elbow pads and glasses.

-2.3.2 Criteria
+2.2.2 Criteria

 This event also enables the judges to assess teamwork, practical skills and understanding as well as the design features of the pushcart.